OverEZ Chicken Coops Shark Tank Update (Season 13)

 Who Is The Founder Of OverEZ Chicken Coops?

-Chet Beiler is the owner and CEO of OverEZ Chicken Coops.
-He acquired this company in 2020.
+Chet Beiler is the owner and CEO of OverEZ Chicken Coops, having acquired the company in 2020.
+He is also a seasoned entrepreneur, serving as the CEO of Amish Country Gazebos since 1989.

 How Was The Shark Tank Pitch Of OverEZ Chicken Coops?

-Beiler wants the investment to resolve the inventory issue and is the 100% owner of the company.
-He bought this company on June 2020 and then he used to own 68%.
+Beiler explained that he sought investment to resolve inventory issues and noted that he is the 100% owner of the company, having purchased it in June 2020 when he originally held 68%.

-The large chicken coop costs $1,899, the medium costs $1,499, and the small costs $1,099.
-Their overall gross profit margin is 36%.
-So far 700 units have been sold.
-Lori Greiner says the product quality is great but it’s not enough at Differentiator, she’s out.
+The pricing for their chicken coops is as follows: the large coop costs $1,899, the medium costs $1,499, and the small costs $1,099, with an overall gross profit margin of 36%.
+To date, 700 units have been sold.

-Robert Herjavec said he doesn’t have time, it’s time to learn the business, he is out.
 Kevin O’Leary offered $1 million as a loan at 11.5% interest for a 4% stake.
-Daymond John said he doesn’t like the valuation so his offer is $1 million for 25% equity.
-Beiler is interested in Robert, so Kevin also walks out of the deal.
+Daymond John expressed his disinterest in the valuation, proposing $1 million for 25% equity.
+Ultimately, Beiler leaned toward Robert’s offer, prompting Kevin to withdraw from the deal.

 Finalize: OverEZ Chicken Coops didn’t get a deal on Shark Tank.